zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 ## Passing external data into ZenML

-It is sometimes relevant to consume data that is perhaps not produced by ZenML upstream.
-For example, let's say you have a snowflake query that produces a dataframe, or a CSV file that you need to consume.
+It is sometimes relevant to consume data that is not produced by ZenML upstream.
+For example, let's say you have a snowflake query that produces a dataframe, or a CSV file that you need to read.

 External artifacts can be used for this, to pass values to steps that are neither JSON serializable nor produced by an upstream step: